On this page:

 Make sure they are aware that understanding how the boat works is an important part of being a competent skipper and facilitates hassle free days on the water.

 Ensuring that the member knows how to navigate safely and shows appropriate caution/diligence in passage planning, is a key part of the competency assessment.
+Members should be familiar with all areas of the RYA day skipper syllabus.
 Relevant questions would be:

 • Have you checked the weather and tide for today?